Types of Packaging Foam Material

 Description:

-A denser, harder version of strofoam.
+A denser, harder version of styrofoam.
 EPP foam is a tougher, more resilient version of EPS.
 It combines lightness with superior impact resistance and reusability, making it an eco-friendlier option.

 Key Features: